julia-rodrigo/cs230-simon-app/README.md

 https://www.youtube.com/watch?v=n_ec3eowFLQ
 This helpful person thought me lots of basic javaScript in his tutorial.
+Along with him, i link other helpful sites and youtubers that helped me.

 First i coded along the full java in the video.
 Then i removed some code to fit the basic description of the given assignment